tarantool/doc/doc/getting_started/using_package_manager.rst

 Using a package manager
 --------------------------------------------------------------------------------

-For production purposes, we recommend
+For production purposes, we recommend our
 `official package manager <http://tarantool.org/download.html>`_.
 You can choose from two Tarantool versions: ``1.10`` (stable) or ``2.2`` (beta).
 An automatic build system creates, tests and publishes packages for every push into a corresponding branch (``1.10`` or ``2.2``) at `Tarantool's GitHub repository <https://github.com/tarantool/tarantool>`_.

-To download and install the package that’s appropriate for your OS, start a shell (terminal) and enter the command-line instructions provided for your OS at Tarantool's `download page <http://tarantool.org/download.html>`_.
+To download and install the package that is appropriate for your OS, start a shell (terminal) and enter the command-line instructions provided for your OS at Tarantool's `download page <http://tarantool.org/download.html>`_.